apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/compaction/status`

-Returns the status and statistics from the latest auto compaction run of all dataSource which has/had auto compaction enabled.
+Returns the status and statistics from the latest auto compaction run of all dataSources which have/had auto compaction enabled.
-The response payload includes a list of `latestStatus` object.
-Each `latestStatus` represent the status for a dataSource (which has/had auto compaction enabled).
+The response payload includes a list of `latestStatus` objects.
+Each `latestStatus` represents the status for a dataSource (which has/had auto compaction enabled).
 The `latestStatus` object has the following keys:
 * `dataSource`: name of the datasource for this status information
 * `scheduleStatus`: auto compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
 Returns `RUNNING ` if the dataSource has an active auto compaction config submitted otherwise, `NOT_ENABLED`
-* `bytesAwaitingCompaction`: total byte of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that is eligible for auto compaction)
+* `bytesAwaitingCompaction`: total bytes of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that are eligible for auto compaction)
-* `bytesCompacted`: total byte of this datasource that is already compacted with the spec set in the auto compaction config.
+* `bytesCompacted`: total bytes of this datasource that are already compacted with the spec set in the auto compaction config.
-* `bytesSkipped`: total byte of this datasource that is skipped (not eligible for auto compaction) by the auto compaction.
+* `bytesSkipped`: total bytes of this datasource that are skipped (not eligible for auto compaction) by the auto compaction.
-* `segmentCountAwaitingCompaction`: total number of segments of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that is eligible for auto compaction)
+* `segmentCountAwaitingCompaction`: total number of segments of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that are eligible for auto compaction)
-* `segmentCountCompacted`: total number of segments of this datasource that is already compacted with the spec set in the auto compaction config.
+* `segmentCountCompacted`: total number of segments of this datasource that are already compacted with the spec set in the auto compaction config.
-* `segmentCountSkipped`: total number of segments of this datasource that is skipped (not eligible for auto compaction) by the auto compaction.
+* `segmentCountSkipped`: total number of segments of this datasource that are skipped (not eligible for auto compaction) by the auto compaction.
-* `intervalCountAwaitingCompaction`: total number of intervals of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that is eligible for auto compaction)
+* `intervalCountAwaitingCompaction`: total number of intervals of this datasource waiting to be compacted by the auto compaction (only consider intervals/segments that are eligible for auto compaction)
-* `intervalCountCompacted`: total number of intervals of this datasource that is already compacted with the spec set in the auto compaction config.
+* `intervalCountCompacted`: total number of intervals of this datasource that are already compacted with the spec set in the auto compaction config.
-* `intervalCountSkipped`: total number of intervals of this datasource that is skipped (not eligible for auto compaction) by the auto compaction.
+* `intervalCountSkipped`: total number of intervals of this datasource that are skipped (not eligible for auto compaction) by the auto compaction.

 ##### GET

 * `/druid/coordinator/v1/compaction/status?dataSource={dataSource}`

 Similar to the API `/druid/coordinator/v1/compaction/status` above but filters response to only return information for the {dataSource} given.
-Note that {dataSource} given must has/had auto compaction enabled.
+Note that {dataSource} given must have/had auto compaction enabled.

 #### Compaction Configuration